inab/oeb_general_docs/concepts/2_platform.rst

 Software Developers Flow
 ------------------------

 Software developers are the end users of the Virtual Research Enviroment.
 At this platform, the results of the bioinformatic methods are feed into the benchmarking workflows in order to **evalute the developer's method** according to the community-agreed assessment metrics.
+The usual flow of a software developer, is explained in detail at:

-The usual flow of a software developer, is explained in detail at :ref:`Participe to Benchmarking Events`:
+**:ref:`Participe to Benchmarking Events` : basic steps**

 1. Upload to the platform the results of the method interested in evaluating (i.e. list of candidate genes, predicted 3D structures, modeled phylogenetic tree).
 2. Select the relevant benchmarking event and "run it".
 Internally, the corresponding benchmarking workflow will compute the metrics qualifying the given data in a on-permisses cloud infrastructure.